schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Robust Fertilization

-A religion teacher strengthens a spiky demonstration at a office.
+A religion teacher strengthens a spiky demonstration at an office.

 ## Demon